 Cool Things to Look at Under Microscopes

 Ordinary table salt might not be the first thing you think of when picking interesting samples to look at under a microscope, but lo and behold, salt is actually pretty fascinating — at a microscopic scale, that is!
 But why stop at table salt when you can look at so many other varieties up close under the lens!
-Blog, She Wrote experiments with kosher salt, iodized salt, and Himalayan salt while providing easy-to-follow instructions so you can too!
+Blog, She Wrote experiments with kosher salt, iodized salt, and Himalayan salt while providing easy-to-follow instructions so you and your little scientist can too!

 You know that thin filmy membrane between the layers of an onion?
-Well, it’s packed with fascinating cells that makes for a fun and easy experiment to try at home!
+Well, it’s packed with fascinating cells that makes for a fun and easy family experiment to try at home!
 A biological stain like methylene blue is recommended (optional) to make the cells more visible — however, it is toxic, so adult supervision is a must!
 Go to Microscope Spot to see onions up close!

 While individual grains of sand may look uniform from afar, each one is different and unique!
 Grains of sand come in all sorts of shapes, sizes, and colors and even vary from beach to beach.
 An assortment of mineral particles, rock fragments, and other organic matter is broken down into tiny particles to create sand!
 And a microscope is a wonderful tool to appreciate the stunning variety of sand grains in detail.
 The Home School Scientist demonstrates how to compare sand from different beaches — also making for a great excuse to visit different beaches this summer with the fam!